Time Day 1

 Angelique Black McKoy Creating Trauma-Informed Care Service Environments Sector Neutral Working with Survivors

-Amanda Lee Costley, Esq A call for Awareness and Action: Supporting Professionals Experiencing Domestic Violence Legal Working with Survivors
+Amanda Lee Costley, Esq A call for Awareness and Action: Supporting Professionals Experiencing Domestic Violence Sector Neutral Working with Survivors

 Crimson Barocca and Katie Gravely Seeing Clearly Through Blind Testimony: The Role of Neutral Experts in Litigation Involving Trauma and Abuse Legal Lessons Learned/ Clinical Concepts and Skills